mipaat/icd0021-22-23-s/README.md

 Homeworks are marked with tags

-There is another README in the WebApp project
+There is another README in the VideoArchiver solution root directory